webcomponents/community/static/launch-announcement.md

-Web components deliver on the power of modularization.
 With a growing web components community creating high quality components, we are excited to __announce the new [webcomponents.org](https://www.webcomponents.org) including a new custom element registry__.

 The next generation of Web Components are here, thanks to cross-browser collaboration:
  * Chrome supports [Shadow DOM v1 in Chrome 53](https://www.chromestatus.com/feature/4667415417847808) and [Custom Elements v1 in Chrome 54](https://www.chromestatus.com/feature/4696261944934400).